BowkC/MajesticV2/README.md

 ## License

-This project is licensed under the CC BY-NC-ND 4.0 License (https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en) - see the LICENSE.md file for details
+This project is licensed under the CC BY-NC-ND 4.0 License (https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en) - see the LICENSE.md file for details about this non-standard license.
+I chose this license for maximum strictness, protecting my work while allowing it to be showcased.